LuemmelSec/LuemmelSec.github.io/_posts/2020-12-06-My-Way-Into-InfoSec.md

 The company agreed and I was allowed to also take the course.
 I didn´t want to start from scratch again when beginning the lab-phase of the OSCP, and so decided to do a 6 month selfpaced learning with the help of HTB, and when I felt confident enough start my lab-time.

 I began in June 2019, and read a lot of **OSCP like machines** posts on the internet.
 I solved about 30 boxes, retired and active ones.
-The biggest inspiration here where my colleagues and of course the infamous [ippsec](https://twitter.com/ippsec), who shares his knowledge like noone else.
+The biggest inspiration here were my colleagues and of course the infamous [ippsec](https://twitter.com/ippsec), who shares his knowledge like no one else.
 I wrote down anything that seemed to be of interest, so that I had everything in one place, organized to my needs.

 My 90 days of lab-time started in January 2020.
 I decided to first go through all the materials and solve all tasks as well as documenting the pwnage of 10 unique machines in the lab, to get my 5 bonus points.
 That alone cost me 15 days of hard work.
 I didn´t touch any of the lab-machines until then.
 During my journey a colleague from the pentester-team was doing the labs as well.
 The two guys from my team had just passed their exam, and another guy from the pensters had finished his a few month ago.
 So I used every moment I (and probably they) had to have them explain things to me when I got stuck.
 I visited the pentest-team during my lunch breaks, and they helped me out, always trying to just push me in the right direction.
 We had a WhatsApp-Group where I was constantly asking questions, trying to understand even the last detail.

 Together with these awesome people I was able to clear the whole lab about one week before my lab-time ended, and pass my exam on April 18th 2020, clearing 4/5 machines.
 I was completely lost with one of the medium-difficulty machines, beacuse I found no way in.
-All others where rooted.
+All others were rooted.

-I wrote down every minute I spent leasrning during this journey, ending up with a total of 460 hours of learning effort, all done in my spare-time, after work and on weekends.
+I wrote down every minute I spent learning during this journey, ending up with a total of 460 hours of learning effort, all done in my spare-time, after work and on weekends.

 Afterwards I said to myself: *Dude that was it for this year, and also for the next 200 years.
 Time to get back to real-life.*

 At this point I really want to thank my wife and apologize to my little girl.
-These where some fucking hard month with very little time for my family.
-But they where supporting me the whole time, and without them having my back, I wouldn´t have done it.
+These were some fucking hard month with very litle time for my family.
+But they were supporting me the whole time, and without them having my back, I wouldn´t have done it.

 ## Welcome to the team

 For some odd reason during this period our pentest-team decided to ask me how I would feel about joining them.
 *Do what?
 Give me a pen, where do I need to sign.
 I told you to put me here.
 THIS IS SPARTA!!!*

 But for real.
 I think the dedication and absolute will that I showed during this time, made them even think about it.
 I had no practical background, am not the fastest learner, and as such this would mean a lot of time they would need to invest into me.
-They also had a team-member leaving the company, so I guess it was: Better him that noone :)
+They also had a team-member leaving the company, so I guess it was: Better him that no one :)
 But honestly I am still very unsure if they believe to have made the right decision, nor if I am the right person for the job.

 I was offered a one month trial works, which took place in August 2020.
 So both sides would be able to see if this is a feasible solution for all of us.
 Afterwards we would discuss about how a change of departments could be done and when.